jspit-de/TableArray/README.md

 # tableArray

-PHP array manipulation library for arrays with tableslike structure
+PHP library for arrays with tableslike structure

 ### Features